 First, the narratives were uneven in a lot of places with points of view jumping all over the map and clumsy grammar and punctuation — nothing a good copy editor could not have fixed.
 It got rather annoying after I was stumbling over these errors on pretty much every page.

 Second, a decent developmental editor could have helped with the overall structure and content flow.
 In some places, the authors presented fictional reconstruction through scenes that did nothing for the overall story.
 For example, the first story about Jenabai Daaruwali opened with a lengthy scene of several pages about Zaidi, in the first-person point of view, walking through a cemetery and discovering her unmarked grave.
-I presume this was an attempt to hook the reader, like an opening scene in a movie, but the prose did not work for me because it did not engage the senses as such scenes ought to do and because of the poor narration — e.g. badly-structured sentences with clauses in the wrong places.
+I presume this was an attempt to hook the reader, like an opening scene in a movie, but the prose does not engage the senses as such scenes ought to do.
+And the narration involves badly-structured sentences with clumsy clauses in the wrong places.
 There were more such fictional constructs within this first story and I cannot help but think they did it to add more padding where they ran short of factual, shareable details.
-A couple other stories, e.g. the one about Monica Bedi, one-time actress and gangster Abu Salem’s girlfriend, got this cinematic scene-building too.
-Again, most of these scenes failed to hit the mark with moving the story forward with appropriate tension or with understanding “the minds and psyches of woman criminals,” as the authors said they were aiming to do in their introduction.
+A couple more stories (e.g. the one about Monica Bedi, one-time actress and gangster Abu Salem’s girlfriend) got this cinematic scene-building too.
+Again, most of these scenes failed to hit the mark with moving the story forward with appropriate tension or even understanding “the minds and psyches of woman criminals,” as the authors said they were aiming to do in their introduction.

 Third, there isn’t more factual information than what we might find in the public domain by simply googling these women.
 Of course, the book saves us the time of having to read through several links without knowing which ones are truthful — Indian news media is definitely not known for integrity and veracity.